For free nutrition information and advice, email Pat McKay

 Dehydration & Loss of Appetite

-For dogs who are ill, dehydrated, or not eating at all, my first suggestion is to give RAW beef broth.
+For animals who are ill, dehydrated, or not eating at all, my first suggestion is to give RAW beef broth.
 Not cooked beef broth, but RAW.

 One of the main reasons for loss of appetite is dehydration.
-Without body fluids, the body cannot digest food; therefore, your dog will stop eating, because s/he has no desire for food.
+Without body fluids, the body cannot digest food; therefore, your animal will stop eating, because s/he has no desire for food.

 Raw beef broth: One tablespoon of RAW ground meat, add one-half cup of purified water, mash the meat in the water with a fork or put it through a blender or food processor and serve.

-Your dog may drink as much broth as s/he wants; there’s no limit.
+Your animal may drink as much broth as s/he wants; there’s no limit.
 The more they drink, the better.
 And broth can be given at anytime, day or night; whenever they want it.

-If your puppy or dog, is ill, and is not eating s/he must have a minimum of 3 ounces of fluid for every ten pounds of body weight per day just for survival.
-That 3 ounces can be food or fluid, but that does not include plain water that your dog may drink on his/her own.
+If your animal is ill and is not eating s/he must have a minimum of 3 ounces of fluid for every ten pounds of body weight per day just for survival.
+That 3 ounces can be food or fluid, but that does not include plain water that your animal may drink on his/her own.
 (3 ounces = 88 ml or cc)

 If necessary, you may have to strain the raw beef broth so that it will go through the syringe.